runicscribe/worldbuilding-docs/dae-machina/meta/index.md

 TODO: Adjust lifespans accordingly. (x1.42)

+Moons are all 1000 km diameter, with varying densities Vol = 5.23e23 cm3

+Mass:
+  Brightsun: 2.09e21 kg
+  Darksun:   2.62e21 kg
+  Aurum:     1.01e22 kg
+  Argent:    5.49e21 kg
+  Alkyne:    4.69e21 kg

+--
+Earth's moon: 7.35e22 kg
+Orbital distance of moon = 384400 km

+Tidal force ~ M/d3
+Theoretical Amplitude contributions:
+Suns 3.4e6    1.42m
+Moons
+ Aurum - 0.081m
+ Argent - 0.015m
+ Alkyne - 0.007m
+--
+Sample plot: 1.42*cos(4*pi*x) + 0.081*cos(4*pi*x/36)  + 0.015*cos(4*pi*x/63) + 0.007*cos(4*pi*x/84) from 0 to 252
+--
+Tides are more uniform than on earth, with a fairly consistent twice daily high tide at noon and midnight.
+Maximal tides are about double the norm on earth.
+Minimal tides are about triple the norm on earth.
+The influence of the moons - mainly Aurum, adds a +/1 5% annual variation.
+(Compare with earth, with a ~30% variation from the sun)

 ## Cosmology

 Earth-centric layout, with a small, close, sun means that the sun's rays are less parallel than on earth and that dawn and dusk last longer.